 |San Francisco Garter Snake||-Keeled dorsal scales in variants of black, red, blue-green, orange|

 |Ringneck Snakes||-Black/dark grey body|

-	-Yellow ring around neck
+-Yellow ring around the neck

 -Yellow to orange tail-end ombre belly

 |Piebald Ball Pythons||-Classic python coloration interrupted by segments of unpigmented, white body|

 There are many beautiful lizards in the world, but the collared lizard certainly screams dessert with its turquoise and yellow skin.
 These lovely lizards are found in sagebrush, desert scrub, and grasslands throughout the western United States and Mexico.
 If you like southwestern decor – a painting of a collared lizard may offer just the right touch.

 The photo featured at the top of this post is ©